-These are best islands in Papua New Guinea for luxury cruise holidays combined with diving!
+These are best islands in Papua New Guinea for luxury cruise holidays combined with fabulous diving adventures!

 The Bismarck Islands, sitting right between the Bismarck and Salomon Seas and the North Pacific, features the largest offshore islands in New Guinea – NEW IRELAND and NEW BRITAIN.